-It’s almost spring – even if there is still snow on the ground in our headquarters of Fargo, North Dakota.
+It’s almost spring – even if there is still snow on the ground in our headquarters in Fargo, North Dakota.
 How do we know this?
 Well, the Moorhead Dairy Queen is opening – the first real sign that we have survived another long winter and deserve a blizzard that doesn’t trap us in our homes.
-The Moorhead Dairy Queen has been a landmark to the Fargo-Moorhead community opening every March 1st to serve delicious treats from their walk up window service.
-This week we have a story that makes our heart melt as we interviewed an establishment that has been serving up smiles since 1949.
+The Moorhead Dairy Queen has been a landmark to the Fargo-Moorhead community opening every March 1st to serve delicious treats from their walk-up window service.
+This week we have a story that makes our hearts melt as we interviewed an establishment that has been serving up smiles since 1949.
 This blog couldn’t be sweeter – time for Signs of Fargo-Moorhead’s Past – Moorhead Dairy Queen:

 The Inside Scoop

 The Dairy Queen in Moorhead has been turning heads since opening in 1949 under the ownership of Bob and Phylis Litherland.
 This makes it one of the oldest Dairy Queens in the system.
 The contract signed in 1949 is a deal that has let this Moorhead Dairy Queen stay true to the traditional aspects of the store.
 While the ice cream may not have changed, their sign sure has.
 The original sign was installed by LeRoy Sign Company back in the 1950s.
 Since then it has shifted to the traditional Dairy Queen ellipse when the DeLeons took ownership in 1995.
 However, the sign was so faded updates were made in the mid-1990s to what you see today.
 Another new addition – the world’s largest dilly bar standing proudly in the place it was created.